SUSTAINABLE SLOPES

 RECYCLING & COMPOSTING

 All of our recycling is sorted by our team.
 The glass waste is then put through our on mountain glass crusher.
-This turns glass bottles into a sand-like substance that is then used to bed pipes in the ground during summer development projects.
-Our cans, plastic and clean cardboard gets sorted and recycled.
-We also take everything that can be composted off the mountain to a local facility at the bottom of the mountain - this significantly reduces the amount of waste we send to landfill.
+This turns glass bottles into a sand-like substance that is then given to local civil works to put into recycled road material.
+Our cans, plastic and clean cardboard gets sorted (at the Sorting Stations) and recycled.
+We also take everything that can be composted off the mountain to a local company called Waste to Wilderness - this significantly reduces the amount of waste we send to landfill.

 TRANSPORT